Scott-Moncrieff & Associates Ltd.

 I have written two books for the Consumers Association and I am a frequent contributor of articles to legal periodicals and occasionally to national newspapers.
 I am a regular columnist for Solicitors Journal and I also write light hearted (mainly non-legal) magazine articles.
-For more than 20 years I used to broadcast regularly on legal matters on BBC Radio Norfolk.
+Since 1984 I have been broadcasting regularly on legal matters on BBC Radio Norfolk (and still do so every few weeks - on the Chrissie Jackson mid-morning show).
 I am on the Council of the Law Society for England and Wales (representing solicitors in Norfolk where I live).
 I am also a parish council member of the Standards Committee on the North Norfolk District Council.

 And I am ready to use my experience to help with your case!